berkeley-dsep-infra/datahub/docs/admins/howto/course-config.rst

                   subPath: _stat131a/_ssh
                   readOnly: true

    where `123456` and `234567` are example integers from the first step.
 Memory limits and extra volume mounts are specified as in the examples above.
-It is recommended that you provide a comment indicating the name and term of the course so that they can be easily identified and removed after the course is over.

-   Add a comment noting which course the profile is for and link to the github issue where the instructor requested the resources.
+#.
+Add a comment associating the profile identifier with a friendly name of the course.
+Also link to the github issue where the instructor requested the resources.
 This helps us to cull old configuration during maintenance windows.

 #.
 Commit the change, then ask course staff to verify the increased allocation on staging.
 It is recommended that they simulate completing a notebook or run through the assignment which requires extra resources.